Member Reviews

 I loved the well-written folk horror feel of the small-town otherness.
 The town of Cadenze springs to life on the page, hemming the characters in and setting the reader on edge.

-Will anything be left to fuck up in Angelina's life before the monster wants to fuck everything up?
+Will anything be left to mess up in Angelina's life before the monster wants to mess everything up for her?

 This is not a vapid surface-level story.
 The complexity and layers of generational trauma, secrets, lies, and unhealthy relationships all weave together to form a backdrop to this psychological horror.

-The sapphic representation is great, and the monster is written so well, but it's difficult to do it justice in this review without giving away spoilers.
+The sapphic representation is great, and the monster is written so well that it's difficult to do it justice in this review without giving away spoilers.

 There is so much packed into this story and a few twists I didn't see coming.